sftpplus/sftpplus-docs/src/doc_source/operation/authentication.rst

 ----

-In Local Manager, create a new Account with the type Operating System (`os`).
+In Web Manager, create a new Account with the type Operating System (`os`).

 If the new SFTPPlus `os` account is a Windows Domain Controller Account, the username is provided in the UPN format (like ``username@domain.com``).